-Camiguin is home to 7 volcanoes and subsequently, there are a number of thermal pools that can be found on the island and the Ardent Hot Springs are the most popular.
+Camiguin is home to seven volcanoes and subsequently, there are a number of thermal pools that can be found on the island and the Ardent Hot Springs are the most popular.

-WHERE IS ARDENT HOT SPRINGS
+WHERE ARE THE ARDENT HOT SPRINGS?

-Ardent Hot Springs is located in Mambajao on Camiguin island in the Philippines.
+Ardent Hot Springs is located in Mambajao on Camiguin Island in the Philippines.

 HOW TO GET TO ARDENT HOT SPRING MAMBAJAO